Imago

 View this post on Instagram

-It wasn’t an easy journey for Brickhandler in football.
-He started his career battling his way from Pittsburg High School in California to a prep year at AHOP Christian Leadership Academy and then persevering through several college stops.
-Eli Brickhandler showed promise as a passer and a runner at North Carolina A&T.
+It wasn’t an easy journey for the veteran QB in football.
+He started his career battling his way from Pittsburg High School in California to a prep year at AHOP Christian Leadership Academy.
+Brickhandler showed promise as a passer and a runner.
+The Stockton native made a shift to North Carolina as the highest-rated QB signee in North Carolina A&T history.
+In the two seasons there, the 3-star prospect had 434 passing yards with three touchdowns, and 176 rushing yards.

-It’s safe to say Ohio State’s QB room has got a little more interesting with the HBCU standout, adding another layer of competition to an already crowded depth chart.
-But the former North Carolina A&T signal-caller, who was behind players like Julian Sayin, Lincoln Kienholz, and Tavien St. Clair, has now moved on.
-However, head coach Ryan Day is hanging on just fine.
+It’s safe to say Ohio State’s QB room had gotten a little more interesting with the HBCU standout, adding another layer of competition to an already crowded depth chart.
+But the veteran backup, who was behind players like Julian Sayin, Lincoln Kienholz, and Tavien St. Clair, has now decided to move on.
+But his exit along with many other Buckeyes was handled deftly by HC Ryan Day.

 Ryan Day’s patience pays off

 Ohio State wasn’t expected to look like this going into 2026 for a program that is basically a conveyor belt to the NFL.
 Fourteen Buckeyes heard their names called in the 2025 draft, and another wave was expected to follow.
 But the chaos of the portal changed everything.
 Thirty-three players have left.
-Thirty-three players gone.
-And suddenly, Ryan Day was recalibrating.
+That’s a lot of talent and depth gone from the roster.
+Suddenly, Ryan Day was recalibrating.

 That’s when the shift happened.
 Seven draft-eligible players chose to stay back, which was a massive win for Day.
-Seeing guys like Brandon Inniss, Austin Siereveld, Luke Montgomery, and Carson Hinzman return steadied the foundation, while Kenyatta Jackson Jr. and Jermaine Mathews Jr. coming back in the secondary eased some real concerns.
+Brandon Inniss, Austin Siereveld, Luke Montgomery, and Carson Hinzman were among the players who returned and steadied the foundation, while Kenyatta Jackson Jr. and Jermaine Mathews Jr. coming back in the secondary eased some real concerns.

-That shows belief, but it doesn’t make up for the pain of losing dynamic players like Quincy Porter, Mylan Graham, James Peoples, or seeing the defense suffer its own hits.
+That shows belief, but it doesn’t make up for the pain of losing dynamic players like Quincy Porter, Mylan Graham, and James Peoples in the offense.
+The defense also suffered its own hits with Caleb Downs, Arvell Reese, Sonny Styles, all declaring for the draft.

-And when it came time to replace what was lost, Ryan Day went patient hunting.
+And when it came time to replace what was lost, Ryan Day went hunting in the portal.
+He chose to do it with patience instead of impulse.
 Fans were outraged by the early portal silence, but there was a huge payout.
 Six transfers in 24 hours, headlined by game-changers like Alabama’s James Smith and Qua Russaw, veteran tight end Hunter Welcing, and proven safeties Earl Little Jr. and Terry Moore.

 “We all know what needs to be done here.
 When you look at the guys that we have returning and the guys who we are bringing in from the portal, we feel strongly about it,” Day said on January 15.
 “We still have some work to do here down the stretch, but we’ve got a good combination of older players who are back, portal guys, and young, really talented players.”

-Ohio State just survived the chaos.
-And suddenly, a season that felt uncertain now feels dangerous again, the kind of dangerous that keeps a national title within reach.
+Ohio State managed to survived the chaos of the single portal window.
+Now, a season that felt uncertain feels hopeful again, the kind of hope that keeps a national title pursuit within reach.